jbcodeforce/jbcodeforce.github.io/docs/java/quarkus.md

 ## Testing with Quarkus

-Quarkus uses junit 5, and QuarkusTest to access to CDI and other quarkus goodies.
+Quarkus uses junit 5, and QuarkusTest to access to CDI and other Quarkus goodies.
 `quarkus dev` enables continuous testing, and understands what tests are affected by code changes.

 See [the test guide here](https://quarkus.io/guides/getting-started-testing).